 The man insists that he was framed by a corrupt law enforcement team led by Jeffrey Tolliver and that the real culprit is still out there—a serial killer who has systematically been preying on women across the state for years.
 If Will reopens the investigation and implicates the dead police officer with a hero’s reputation of wrongdoing, the opportunistic convict is willing to provide the information GBI needs about the riot murder.

 When Will Trent investigates the murder of an inmate at the penitentiary, the perpetrators are offered up by another prisoner, Daryl Nesbitt, who wants Will to reopen his case.
 The problem is Daryl was sent to prison for a series of murders in Grant County by Jeffrey Tolliver, the late husband of Sara, and he is reluctant to even contemplate it.
 However Nesbitt claims he can prove his innocence as he has collated information on the deaths of other women who were killed in the same way after Daryl was sent to prison.

 When the GBI looks at the evidence, it doesn’t take them long to realise the wrong man was arrested and a serial killer has gone undetected.
-Will is desperate to keep Sara out of the investigation but Sara was the medical examiner for Grant County at that time and she her involvement cannot be avoided.
+Will is desperate to keep Sara out of the investigation but she was the medical examiner for Grant County at that time and her involvement cannot be avoided.
 Will is forced to question Lena Adams, who was a rookie police officer in Jeffrey’s department, but she maintains she has destroyed her notebooks and can’t help them.
 As Will re-examines the cases that have gone undetected, the situation begins to take its toll on his relationship with Sara who is in turmoil as Jeffrey’s shadow looms large once again.